ScaleLeap/amazon-advertising-api-sdk/README.md

-# amazon-advertising-api-sdk
+# @scaleleap/amazon-advertising-api-sdk

 > Amazon Advertising API TypeScript and Node.js Unofficial SDK

-## Alpha Release 🚨
+## Beta Release 🚨

-This is an alpha release and is not meant for public consumption.
+This is a beta release and be careful when using this package.

 ## Install

 ```
-npm i -s amazon-advertising-api-sdk@next
+npm i -s @scaleleap/amazon-advertising-api-sdk
 ```

 ## Usage